MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/product-help-and-support.md

 Use the search field at the top of the Help pane to search for guidance about how to use the product, built-in capabilities, and available training modules.
 Depending on your search terms, the pane shows five or more links with a short description.
 Choose a link, or refine your search terms.
 When you choose a link, the target article opens in a new browser tab.
 You can choose to un-dock the browser tab, then, so that you can view the relevant information side-by-side with [!INCLUDE [prod_short](includes/prod_short.md)].
 The pane remains open while you navigate through [!INCLUDE [prod_short](includes/prod_short.md)] so that content you searched for remains visible.

 > [!NOTE]
-> In the current version of [!INCLUDE [prod_short](includes/prod_short.md)], the search field in the Help pane only applies to content that is published to the [Docs.microsoft.com](/dynamics365/business-central) site.
+> In the current version of [!INCLUDE [prod_short](includes/prod_short.md)], the search field in the Help pane only applies to content that is published to the [Dynamics 365 Business Central documentation](/dynamics365/business-central) on Microsoft Learn.

 ## <a name="help--support-page"></a>Help & Support page